kabirt7/to-do-app/to-do/README.md

 - Implement React testing to all components used - research Vitest further
 - Make the strikethrough functionality functional
 - Front-end finish styling

+**LOG**
+**7/4/24**
+- Testing API mock calls was a bit challenging and time-consuming
+- act and waitFor were very important to my implementations

+ACHIEVED:
+- Added testing to my logic and react components - testing for ts was different to tsx.
+Used React Test Lib, Vitest & Jest
+- Added Strikethrough functionality to the To Do Item component
+- Added Strikethrough function to Controller and Service Layers of backend

+**TOMORROW**
+- Add in Context
+- Add Toast Notifcation component and use context to call this
+- Add in Zod error handling to RHF
+- Styling finishing touches